webnizam/home-automator/README.md

 ## :rocket: Technologies ##

-The following tools were used in this project:
+The following tools/technologies were used in this project:

 - [PyTorch](https://pytorch.org/)
 - [OpenCV](https://opencv.org/)